Some of the Biggest Victories Against the Oil & Gas Industry

 Yet our firm has been able to beat them again and again:

-$36.5 million settlement secured after intensive trial preparation.
+- $36.5 million settlement for a Texas oilfield worker after intensive trial preparation.

-There’s one reason we’re able to consistently take down bigger, stronger, and more richly resourced defendants in court: we hold nothing back.
-Our firm prepares every case for trial to give plaintiffs their best shot at winning at trial.
-Consequently, our team has seen the inside of a courtroom more than most attorneys do in a lifetime.
+There's one reason we're able to consistently take down bigger, stronger, and more richly resourced defendants in court: we hold nothing back.
+Our firm prepares every case for trial to give plaintiffs their best shot at winning.
+As a result, our team has seen the inside of a courtroom more than most attorneys do in a lifetime.

 Taking on Cases Against Large Companies in the Oil & Gas Industry